Frank Sinatra had it figured out—Palm Springs is where we should all have a second home.

 Right next door to Cheeky’s is the sister restaurant, Birba.
 There you’ll get crusty wood-burning oven pizzas and great wine in an outdoor setting with fire pits that’ll make you want to make a night of it.

-This is the sort of place you’ll want to spend the evening because everything from the cocktails to the food (and especially the desserts) are noteworthy.
-The minimalist space with a progressive, almost avant garde menu can feel more New York than Palm Springs but in the best possible way.
+This is the sort of place you’ll want to spend the evening because everything from the cocktails to the food (and especially the desserts) is noteworthy.
+The minimalist space with a progressive, almost avant-garde menu can feel more New York than Palm Springs but in the best possible way.

 Where to Cocktail

 Back when Frank Sinatra would hang around Palm Springs, it was all about piano lounges and steakhouses.
 Mister Lyons pays homage to that tradition with its modern steakhouse setting but we like the lounge where they serve classic cocktails like the Aviation and the Vieux Carre.

 With décor that feels right out of the original tiki era, it’s hard to believe that Bootlegger Tiki hasn’t been around for decades.
 And though the bar is new the space does has a history—it is where the original Don the Beachcomber bar was in the 1950s.
 The tiki cocktails (and vintage glassware) are all on point, but our favorite part is that happy hour starts at midnight.